 Negligently failing to take care of dangerous situations is a primary cause of liability claims.
 However, not all problems involve physical conditions on the property.
 Bars and restaurants have the added factor of alcohol that is part of the vibrant nightlife they wish to foster.
 Fights among patrons can break out which can cause serious injuries.
 Bars and restaurants may negligently serve alcohol to minors or noticeably intoxicated individuals.
 These are some of the most serious risks for a bar or restaurant owner to have to handle.
 But they do have that obligation.
 The business cannot claim it was unaware of how much alcohol it was serving or how much someone drank.
 Bar tab receipts and other evidence can be produced.

 Everyone wants to have fun at a bar or restaurant, and they expect the premises to be safe.
-When owners do not address dangerous conditions, or serve too much alcohol, people can be hurt.
+When owners do not address dangerous conditions or serve too much alcohol, people can be hurt.
 Victims of negligent bar and restaurant owners may be entitled to compensation for their injuries.
 At Schneider Hammers, we have experience in all aspects of premises liability law.
-Let our team go to work for you.
+Let our team of Atlanta premises liability lawyers go to work for you.